- Like a crossover SUV, but better

-Though fuel-economy ratings aren’t out yet for the 2019 Subaru Outback, last year’s EPA numbers were good enough to earn a 5 out of 10 score.
+Though fuel-economy ratings for the 2019 Outback merit a 5 out of 10 score.
 (Read more about how we rate cars.)

 With the base 2.5-liter flat-4 fitted to the vast majority of 2019 Outbacks, the EPA rates the crossover SUV at 25 mpg city, 32 highway, 28 combined.

 Pop for the more powerful flat-6 and those figures slide to 20/27/22 mpg.
 All Outbacks use regular unleaded fuel, unlike some turbocharged rivals that sip pricier premium unleaded.